romainberger/messenger-media-downloader/README.md

 $ messenger-media-downloader
 ```

+Or just clone the repository and run `./run.sh`.

 ## Privacy

 I don't care about your personal data, and nothing is stolen from you: your login informations, media, or anything.